DemandCube/NeverwinterDP/README.md

 ####Overview
 Pronounced "Scribe Engine"

 Scribengin is a highly reliable, highly available, and performant event/logging transport that registers data under defined schemas in a variety of end systems.
-Scribengin enables you to have multiple flows of data from a data source to a data sink.
+Scribengin enables users to have multiple flows of data from a data source to a data sink.
 Scribengin will tolerate system failures of individual nodes and will do a complete recovery in the case of system failure.

 ####The Problem
 The core problem is how to reliably and scalably have a distributed application write data to multiple destination data systems.
-This requires the ability to todo data mapping, partitioning, data enhancement, data transformation, and optional filtering to the destination system.
+This requires the ability to do data mapping, partitioning, data enhancement, data transformation, and optional filtering to the destination system.

 ####The Scribengin Solution:
 A distributed, highly reliable ETL system that can handle multiple sources and sinks